TheMadPope/custom-message-lwc-for-record-page/README.md

 # Custom Error Message LWC for Record Page

 Simple LWC to display a configured message, shown or hidden with conditional visibility.
+Can be included on any Lightning Record Page.

 ## Read All About It